Non-Contact Health Monitoring During Daily Personal Care Routines: Dataset

 \subsection{Data Collection}

-The data collection protocol is illustrated in Figure \ref{fig：states}.
-We organized participants into two groups: 10 subjects who completed five scenarios in a single day, and 11 subjects who performed the same scenarios daily for 10 consecutive days.
+The data collection protocol is illustrated in Figure \ref{fig:states}.
+Data were collected from 21 participants in five scenarios, where 11 subjects participated in a 10-day longitudinal study, while the remaining 10 contributed single-day recordings.
 For the seated resting condition (state 1), participants wore an HKH-11C respiratory sensor on their abdomen and a CMS50E pulse oximeter on their left index finger while sitting upright facing the camera.
 Participants maintained minimal movement with a fixed gaze at the camera during the two-minute recording period.

 In state 2, participants remained seated with the same equipment while performing toothbrushing and hair-combing activities for two minutes.
 State 3 involved a standing resting position with the same sensor configuration, also recorded for two minutes.
 In state 4, participants repeated the toothbrushing and hair-combing actions while standing for two minutes.
 After completing these four conditions, participants engaged in moderate physical exercise (squats, high knees, or breath-holding) to induce physiological changes.
 Immediately following exercise, participants were recorded for an additional two minutes in a seated position (state 5).
 The exercise component was included to produce variations in SpO$_2$ levels.
-The experimental setup during data collection is shown in Figure \ref{fig:Collection}.